 Opt Out Incentive

 Employees have the choice to opt out of University-provided health insurance coverage and instead receive a monthly opt out incentive payment.
 To be eligible, the employee must not be enrolled in University provided health insurance, this includes medical, prescription, vision and dental coverage.
 For more information about the Opt Out incentive, visit Employee Benefits website or contact the Employee Benefits Office at 330 672-3107 or firstname.lastname@example.org.

 The university provides employer-paid term life insurance for full-time benefits-eligible employees equal to three times the base salary up to $225,000; this coverage includes AD&D coverage.
 A travel accident policy provides employees traveling on university business an additional $100,000 in coverage.
 Employees must designate beneficiaries for these coverages, and they apply to both the Group Term Life and Travel accident coverage.
 Employees may also purchase additional supplemental life insurance.
 Find more information concerning life insurance products.

 Employee Assistance Program

-Kent State offers an employee assistance program to university employees and their family members.
-IMPACT can assist with a variety of issues including stress, anxiety, depression, child management, marital concerns, substance abuse, child care and elder care.
+Kent State offers an employee assistance program, IMPACT Solutions, to university employees and their family members.
+IMPACT can assist with a variety of issues including stress, anxiety, depression, child management, marital concerns, substance abuse, child care and elder care, financial, legal concerns and more.
 Employees and their family members can receive up to six confidential counseling sessions per issue at no cost.
-If treatment continues beyond the six sessions, IMPACT will make every effort to transition the client with a provider that participates in the subscriber's insurance plan.
-IMPACT resources are available 24/7, 365 days a year, by calling1-800-227-6007.can also find resources on the IMPACT website at http://www.impactemployeeassistance.com.
-The login to access this site is "kent."
+If treatment continues beyond the six sessions, IMPACT will make every effort to transition the client with a provider that participates in the individual's insurance plan.
+IMPACT resources are available 24/7, 365 days a year, by calling 1-800-227-6007.
+You can also find resources on the IMPACT website here.

 Continuation of Coverage (COBRA)